-Anomaly scan results indicate the progress of the child in the womb and help in determining the growth graph of the child.
-The results will either show that the child is developing normally and as per the usual pace or it will throw up abnormalities if any.
-In case of defects, your doctor will discuss the corrective action that can be taken to solve any deviations of the child from regular growth graph.
+Anomaly scan results indicate the development of the child in the womb and help in determining the growth graph of the foetus.
+The results will either show that the foetus is developing normally or it will show up abnormalities if there are any.
+In case of defects, your doctor will discuss corrective actions.

-There is a list of observations that the sonographer makes while doing the scan and covers the baby from tip to toe.
-The foetal abnormalities detected might be normal ones that can be treated after your child is born.
-If they are severe, they will require immediate action.
+There is a list of observations that the sonographer makes while doing the scan.
+The list also includes foetal abnormalities, some of which can be treated after your child is born, while some, if severe, can be given immediate medical attention.

-Here are some of the abnormalities that can be detected in anomaly scan:
+Here are some of the abnormalities that can be detected in anomaly scans:

 - Cleft lip